Click here to access a written transcript of this episode.

 - What people who think they might have an eating disorder can do to start getting the help they need.

 - Some of the differences between eating disorder clinicians working from a Health At Every Size© (HAES©) lens and those who are not.

 - The use of social media in the eating disorder recovery community, and Jess's belief that posting before and after photos is harmful.

-- Other ways people can tell their eating disorder stories outside of traditional before and after photos that decenter their bodies in the narrative.
+- Other ways people can tell their eating disorder stories outside of traditional before and after photos.

-- The concept of radical self-love introduced in The Body Is Not An Apology by Sonya Renee Taylor and how wonderful of a resource the book is.
+- The concept of radical self-love from The Body Is Not An Apology by Sonya Renee Taylor.

-- How Jess defines health and wellness for herself at this moment in her life, including going to therapy and keeping her mental health in an ideal place.
+- How Jess defines health and wellness for herself at this moment in her life.

 - Project HEAL